 Now that you understand what kind of "valuation" is available, you're ready to move onto the next task.

 How to Assess the Value of Your Household Goods

-Write down all significant pieces of furniture, glassware, appliances, electronics, cameras, etc..., give each a number and an approximate weight.
+Write down all significant pieces of furniture, glassware, appliances, electronics, cameras, etc..., give each a number and approximate weight.
 Next, give each item or box on your list a replacement value.
 Replacement value means the cost to replace the item with another item of comparable material and quality.
 The item must be used for the same purpose.
-This applies unless the cost to repair or replace the damaged item is less.
+It applies unless the cost to repair or replace the damaged item is less.

 If you are moving fine art, valuable instruments or antiques, make sure you inform the moving company and apply extra precautions in packing and insuring each item.

 Take photos of all pieces, especially items of high or sentimental value.
 It will assist in keeping track of your inventory and will help if you need to make a claim.